saxenanihal95/PsyCoderBlog/_posts/2018-03-04-python-machine-learning.md

+---
-# Why use Python for Machine Learning
+title : Why use Python for Machine Learning excerpt : the advantages of choosing python for machine learning
+---
 Machine learning is one the of the hottest topic in the tech world everyone is excited about learning more about it.

 And if you are one of them and not sure where to start and which programming language to choose as there are many programming languages then let me help you to choose one of them.